Saurabh-2209/Netfilx_movies_Data_Analysis/README.md

+# 🧹 Netflix Data Cleaning & Insight Extraction (Python)

+This project focuses on cleaning and analyzing a raw Netflix dataset using Python.
+It helps transform messy data into a structured format suitable for deeper analysis and visualization.

+## 📁 Files

+- `Netflix_Data_Cleaning.ipynb`: Jupyter notebook for data cleaning and basic insights.
+- `Netflix_Data_Analysis.sql`: SQL file for more advanced, structured querying of the cleaned data.

+## 🧽 Data Cleaning Steps

+- Removed or imputed missing values
+- Standardized categorical variables (e.g., `rating`, `country`)
+- Converted `date_added` into proper datetime format
+- Extracted new columns: `year_added`, `month_added`
+- Handled multi-valued fields like `genre` and `cast`

+## 📊 Insights Gained

+- Distribution of Movies vs TV Shows
+- Top years for content additions
+- Most common ratings (e.g., TV-MA, TV-14)
+- Countries contributing the most content (e.g., United States)
+- Most frequent genres (e.g., Dramas, Comedies)

+## 📦 Libraries Used

+- `pandas`
+- `numpy`
+- `matplotlib`
+- `seaborn`

+## 📌 How to Use

+1. Clone this repository
+2. Open the `.ipynb` notebook in Jupyter or VS Code
+3. Run the cells to clean the data and view insights

 # 📊 Netflix Data Analysis using SQL

 This project explores a Netflix movie dataset using SQL to extract insightful trends and statistics.
 The goal is to understand content distribution, popular genres, country-wise production, and more.